DEATH VALLEY

 This isn’t your typical photography workshop.
 While we will visit some of Death Valley’s iconic and popular locations, we’ll also venture into the park’s remote and lesser-known areas, uncovering hidden gems that most visitors never see.
 These unique and secluded spots offer opportunities to capture the untamed essence of this incredible desert, providing images that truly stand apart.

 Forget "shooting from the parking lot."
 This workshop is about earning your compositions and experiencing the landscape on a deeper level.
 Expect to walk extensively, especially when exploring the dunes and venturing into the park's stunning canyons, where every step brings a new perspective.
 You’ll immerse yourself in the landscapes, observing how light, shadow, and textures shift throughout the day.
 By slowing down and connecting with the environment, you’ll create intentional and impactful photographs that tell a story.
-With a group size limited to just three participants, you’ll receive focused, personalized guidance throughout the experience, ensuring that every moment is tailored to your creative journ
+With a group size limited to just six participants, you’ll receive focused, personalized guidance throughout the experience, ensuring that every moment is tailored to your creative journey.

 What You’ll Experience